 HAI shall provide the course instructor(s) with a class roster no later than thirty (30) days prior to the start of the course.
 Updates will be provided as needed.
 A final class roster and student sign-in sheet shall be provided by HAI to the instructor on site.
 Vendors are prohibited from using student contact information provided by HAI for any purpose unrelated to the contracted course(s), including but not limited to the promotion of any other product, program, or service.

-E. Certificates of Completion
+E. Certificates of Attendance

 F. Course Evaluation Forms